Adrián Slančík

-Adrián Slančík (born 22 July 1999) is a Slovak professional footballer who currently plays for Pohronie, competing in the Fortuna Liga, as a goalkeeper.
+Adrián Slančík (born 22 July 1999) is a Slovak professional footballer who currently plays for Stará Ľubovňa, competing in the 2.
+Liga, as a goalkeeper.

 Club career

 1. FC Tatran Prešov

 Slančík made his Fortuna Liga debut for Tatran Prešov at Pasienky against Slovan Bratislava on 22 October 2017.
 Despite being the underdogs in the match, Tatran only lost by a single goal - 2:3.
 Slančík conceded a goal from Hungarian international Dávid Holman and two more from Czech top scorer of Slovan Jakub Mareš.

 FK Pohronie

 After match-less spells in the top division at DAC and Senica, in the summer of 2021, Slančík returned to native central Slovakia to a town of Žiar nad Hronom, where he signed with Pohronie.
 While he remained benched in the first round fixture of the new season at Štadión Antona Malatinského against Spartak Trnava, due to an illness of the preferred goalkeeper Libor Hrdlička, Slančík had debuted in the second matchday on 31 July 2021.
 Pohronie won the home fixture against Zemplín Michalovce 2:0, via two first half goals by Ladji Mallé and Miloš Lačný.
 After the match, he described the match as difficult, applauding the field players for two early strikes and solid defensive work, while highlighting the need to improve the performance.